Understanding Kolmogorov-Smirnov (KS) Tests for Data Drift on Profiled Data

 Overall, the error’s mean seems to decrease when increasing the number of buckets.
 However, the variance of the errors increases for higher sample sizes, which is due to the increasing estimation errors in the profiling process.

 The experiments so far show some degree of randomness for the no-drift scenario, for both implementations.
-Since the KS test relies solely on the maximum absolute difference between distributions, any slight changes resulting from the data generation process will greatly affect the no-drift scenario.
-For the remaining scenarios, the drift injected will outweigh these slight differences.
+Since the KS test relies solely on the maximum absolute difference between distributions, any slight changes resulting from the sampling process will affect the no-drift scenario.

 Experiment #3 — Profile Size